gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLParser-transform.md

                      - "Exit on error" : Stops processing upon encountering an error
                      - "Write to error collector" :  Writes the error record to an error collector and continues

-**failOnArray:** Whether to allow xpaths that are arrays.
+**failOnArray:** Whether to allow Xpaths that are arrays.
 If false, the first element will be chosen.
-Defaults to false.
+It defaults to false.

 Example
 -------